 When two parties have a separation agreement in place, it can mitigate conflict regarding property, debts, alimony, or shared children.
 Additionally, this contract can be incorporated into a divorce order should the couple decide to dissolve their marriage completely.
 This can significantly decrease the time spent in divorce proceedings.

-Working with an attorney is always helpful when drafting a separation agreement.
+Working with a separation attorney is always helpful when drafting an agreement.
 A legal professional can ensure the contract is lawful and suits each party’s needs.
-An attorney can also review an existing agreement to ensure it is reasonable.
+An attorney can also review an existing separation agreement to ensure it is reasonable.

 Both parties must enter into a separation agreement voluntarily, meaning neither person can force or coerce the other into signing.
 Assuming the contract is valid, both parties have legal recourse if the other person breaks the terms of the agreement.